-Bank of America provides a wide variety of services which includes investment banking, mortgage, trading, brokerage, and cards.
+Bank of America provides a wide variety of services, including investment banking, mortgage, trading, brokerage, and cards.
 It operates in more than 40 countries and had a net income of USD 18.23 billion in the year 2017.
 Bank of America Merrill Lynch was named World’s Best Debt Bank by Global Finance and The Most Innovative Investment Bank for private placement by The Banker.

 Almost as old as Goldman Sachs, Barclays was founded in 1896 in London.
-Its investment banking division is called Barclays Capital, and apart from investment banking, it is also in the business retail and commercial banking and card processing.
-With one of the biggest earnings, Barclays made USD 3.2 billion in investment banking fees in 2016.
+Its investment banking division is called Barclays Capital, and apart from investment banking, it is also in commercial banking and business retail and card processing.
+Barclays made USD 3.2 billion in investment banking fees, with one of the biggest earnings in 2016.

-The oldest and the widest reach bank in the top 10, Citibank was established in 1812 and has operations in 160 countries.
-It has a stronghold in investment as well as commercial banking.
-It is divided into five divisions namely – capital market origination, markets and securities services, corporate and investment banking, treasury, and trade solutions and the Citi private bank.
+The oldest and the widest reach bank in the top 10, Citibank was established in 1812 and had operations in 160 countries.
+It has a stronghold in investment banking as well as commercial banking.
+It is divided into five divisions, namely – capital market origination, markets and securities services, corporate and investment banking, treasury, and trade solutions, and the Citi private bank.
 Citibank made USD 3.8 billion in investment banking fees in 2016.

 Wells Fargo is the largest bank in the world by market value and is very popular in the United States for all its services.
 The bank has four major divisions – investment banking, community banking, consumer lending, and wholesale banking; and wealth management, brokerage, and retirement.
 Though very popular in the United States, Wells Fargo doesn’t share the same popularity worldwide as the other banks on the top 10 list.

-This list of top 10 is by no means exhaustive of the best investment banks in the world, also the ranking is in no particular order.
-There are so many other investment banks operating globally, nationally and regionally that making a comprehensive list of all the investment banks is almost impossible.1December 6th, 2018
+This list of top 10 is by no means exhaustive of the best investment banks in the world.
+Also, the ranking is in no particular order.
+There are so many other investment banks operating globally, nationally, and regionally that making a comprehensive list of all the investment banks is almost impossible.